Real Time ACH Funding Configuration

 Real-time core transfer

-• Funds the member’s certificate immediately upon approval.
+• Funds the member's account (certificate, savings, or checking) immediately upon approval.

 ACH settlement via NACHA